genccal/understandableds/_posts/2021-04-06-why-I-write-a-ds-blog.markdown

 Besides my passion for data science, I love reading, writing, cycling and learning languages.
 To disambiguate it, I love to learn _natural_ languages.
 Currently I am obsessed with French.
 For programming languages, I am fluent in Python and Java and a beginner in Scala.
+Please feel free to contact me if you would like to know more about me.